HoTT/HoTT-2023/call-for-papers.md

 Talks reporting on work in progress are welcome!

-### Registration

-Registration is independent of paper submission.
-The registration page will open by April 1.

 ### Student paper award

 A prize of $500 (and distinguished billing in the conference program)